aeshHowady/ELK-Stack-Project/README.md

 ## Automated ELK Stack Deployment
-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below.⋅⋅ ...(Images/Network_Diagram.png)
-(Images/Network_Diagram.png)

  These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

-elk.yml -pentest.yml -filebeat-configuration.yml -filebeat-playbook.yml -metricbeat-configuration.yml -metricbeat.yml
+- elk.yml
+- pentest.yml
+- filebeat
+- configuration.yml
+- filebeat-playbook.yml
+- metricbeat-configuration.yml
+- metricbeat.yml
 This document contains the following details:

 ### Description of the Topologu